1 City Hall Square

-Martin J. Walsh, a lifelong champion of working people and a proud product of the City of Boston, is the City’s 54th mayor.
+Martin J. Walsh, a lifelong champion of working people and a proud product of the City of Boston, was the City’s 54th mayor.
 Mayor Walsh was sworn in to serve a second term on January 1, 2018.

-Mayor Walsh’s vision is of a thriving, healthy, and innovative Boston — a City with equality and opportunity for all, where a revolutionary history inspires creative solutions to the challenges of the 21st century.
+Mayor Walsh’s vision was of a thriving, healthy, and innovative Boston — a City with equality and opportunity for all, where a revolutionary history inspires creative solutions to the challenges of the 21st century.

-Since taking office, Mayor Walsh has focused on strengthening Boston’s schools, adding hundreds of high-quality pre-kindergarten seats, funding extended learning time and advanced curriculum at more schools, and securing tuition-free community college for Boston Public Schools graduates.
+After taking office, Mayor Walsh was focused on strengthening Boston’s schools, adding hundreds of high-quality pre-kindergarten seats, funding extended learning time and advanced curriculum at more schools, and securing tuition-free community college for Boston Public Schools graduates.

-The Mayor has led Boston to the forefront of the global innovation economy, by attracting industry-leading private sector employers, upgrading the City’s digital infrastructure, and using technology to transform government services — from a parking meter payment app to a new City website.
+The Mayor led Boston to the forefront of the global innovation economy, by attracting industry-leading private sector employers, upgrading the City’s digital infrastructure, and using technology to transform government services — from a parking meter payment app to a new City website.

-At the same time, he has created powerful tools for low-income workers, including a “learn and earn” job apprenticeship program and an Office of Financial Empowerment.
-He is the founding vice-chair of the Cities of Opportunity Task Force at the U.S. Conference of Mayors, elevating the national conversation on income inequality.
+At the same time, he created powerful tools for low-income workers, including a “learn and earn” job apprenticeship program and an Office of Financial Empowerment.
+He was the founding vice-chair of the Cities of Opportunity Task Force at the U.S. Conference of Mayors, elevating the national conversation on income inequality.

-The Walsh Administration has addressed the tremendous need for housing in the City with an ambitious plan, setting records for new affordable and middle-class homes.
-In addition, it has built a state-of- the-art homeless shelter and gotten the City on a path to effectively ending chronic homelessness.
+The Walsh Administration addressed the tremendous need for housing in the City with an ambitious plan, setting records for new affordable and middle-class homes.
+In addition, he built a state-of- the-art homeless shelter and put the City on a path to effectively ending chronic homelessness.

-The Administration has been hailed by President Obama for expanding young people’s opportunities and breaking new ground in crime prevention and police-community relations.
+The Administration was been hailed by President Obama for expanding young people’s opportunities and breaking new ground in crime prevention and police-community relations.